All Episodes

 Thank you very much, sir.

-I'm a automotive wholesale parts distributor from Tampa, Orlando daily, and uh a major soft drink manufacturer, Pepsi Cola, has changed their logo where it looks fairly similar to Barack Obama's.
+I'm an automotive wholesale parts distributor from Tampa, Orlando daily, and a major soft drink manufacturer, Pepsi-Cola, has changed their logo where it looks eerily similar to Barack Obama's.

-They even have slogans like, Are you ready to change the world on these uh Billboards and and signage?
+They even have slogans like, are you ready to change the world on these billboards and signage?

-It just amazes me uh how they're backing this just like uh the media has since his two thousand four.
+It just amazes me how they're backing this just like the media has since his 2014.

-I mean, they uh it with business, you know, don't make the mistake assuming this is ideological.
+I mean, with business, don't make the mistake assuming this is ideological.

 And his logo was already close enough to theirs.

-They could have sued him for contract or uh copyright infringement.
+They could have sued him for contract or copyright infringement.

 Instead, they're getting on board.